ImperialCollegeLondon/complex-number-game/README.md

 # The Complex Number Game

 The Complex Number Game.
-Make the complex numbers in Lean.
+Make an interface for the complex numbers in Lean.

 # Installation